Walter Krueger: Early military service

+World War I and immediate aftermath

-After the United States commenced hostilities against Germany in April 1917, Krueger was assigned to the 84th Infantry Division at Camp Zachary Taylor as its Assistant Chief of Staff G-3 (Operations).
-He became its chief of staff, with the rank of major as of 5 August 1917.
-In February 1918, he was sent to Langres, France, to attend the American Expeditionary Force General Staff School.
-All officers from divisions that were not under orders for France were ordered to return home in May 1918, but Krueger stayed on as G-3 of the 26th Infantry Division.
+After the United States commenced hostilities against Germany in April 1917, Krueger was assigned to the newly activated 84th Division, a National Army formation created largely from draftees, at Camp Zachary Taylor as its assistant chief of staff G-3 (operations).
+He became the 84th's chief of staff, and along with it came the temporary rank of major, as of 5 August 1917.

+In February 1918, he was sent to Langres, France, to attend the General Staff School of the American Expeditionary Forces (AEF).
+The school had been created by the AEF's commander-in-chief, General John J. Pershing, and his staff, "to instruct and bring up to date many officers who never had any formal or specific staff training".
+All officers from divisions that were not under orders for France were ordered to return home in May 1918, but Krueger stayed on as G-3 of the 26th "Yankee" Division, an Army National Guard formation.

-The French Army requested that Krueger be sent home due to his German origin, and Krueger was re-posted to the 84th Division, but he soon returned to France, as the 84th Division embarked for France in August 1918.
-He was not destined to remain with the division for very long, however, as in October he became chief of staff of the Tank Corps.
-After the Armistice of 11 November 1918 ended the fighting, he became assistant chief of staff of VI and IV Corps on occupation duty, advancing to the rank of temporary colonel.
-For his service in the war, he was awarded the Army Distinguished Service Medal in 1919.
+The French government requested that Krueger be sent home due to his German origin, and Krueger was re-posted to the 84th Division, but he soon returned to France and the AEF, as the 84th Division embarked for France in August 1918.
+He was not destined to remain with the division for very long, however, as in October he became chief of staff of the Tank Corps of the AEF, a job which he found both rewarding and frustrating, as "he was tied to his desk most of the day, which he did not particularly enjoy", although he hoped that such a position might result in quick promotion.

+After the armistice with Germany on 11 November, which ended the fighting, he became assistant chief of staff of VI Corps and, after that was disbanded in April 1919, served in the same role with IV Corps on occupation duty in Germany, advancing to the rank of temporary colonel.
+His stay was short, however, as IV Corps was also broken up in May, although his somewhat brief service had given Krueger experience in dealing with larger units and formations.

+For his services in the war, he was awarded the Army Distinguished Service Medal in 1919.
 The citation for his DSM reads: